 He is a regular talking head on BBC News, Good Morning Britain, Sky News and Radio 4 on topics as broad as gadgets, utility bills, parenting controversies to the state of the high street and food prices.

-Harry’s first book Consumed: how we buy class in modern Britain, was published in paperback in March 2014 by William Collins.
+Harry’s book Consumed: how we buy class in modern Britain, was published in paperback in March 2014 by William Collins.

-Harry also chairs and hosts large conferences.
+Harry also chairs and hosts large conferences and panels.